angelleye/PayPal-Invoicing-for-WordPress/README.txt

 == Changelog ==

+= 2.0.4 - 04.22.2019 =
+* Fix - Resolves an issue where WooCommerce orders were not updating properly with PayPal Invoices. ([PPIW-57](https://github.com/angelleye/PayPal-Invoicing-for-WordPress/pull/66))

 = 2.0.3 - 04.18.2019 =
 * Fix - Resolves an issue with some international phone number formats. ([PPIW-56](https://github.com/angelleye/PayPal-Invoicing-for-WordPress/pull/65))